lc-soft/LCUI/README.md

 lcpkg install
 ```

-After that, [Visual Studio](https://visualstudio.microsoft.com/) to open the `build/windows/LCUI.sln` file, and then build LCUI.
+After that, open the `build/windows/LCUI.sln` file with [Visual Studio](https://visualstudio.microsoft.com/), and then build LCUI.

 ### Ubuntu